Nabizzle/GoPro-App/Docs/README.md

 If you have not already done so, open the app.
 > **Note**
 >
-> In this state, one the theme switcher, GoPro selctor, and connection button should be functional.
-This is to prevent you from sending commands before the GoPro is
+> In this state, one the theme switcher, GoPro selector, and connection button should be functional.
+This is to prevent you from sending commands before the GoPro
-> connected to.
+> is connected to.

 Press the "Open Connection" button.
 When you have done this, the following prompt will appear.